amingilani/spring-boot-tutorial/README.md

 ### Dependency Injection

-The Spring Framework injects it's modules automagically when needed during the build process.
+The Spring Framework injects its modules automagically when required, during the build process.
+Focus on building your own application and not the

 ### Modules